Arihiro0524/2D-KUMIKI-maker/README.md

 # 2D-KUMIKI-maker

-2D KUMIKI maker source code.
+2D KUMIKI maker is a code to make 2D KUMIKI on Rhinoceros.